 PaySauce was founded in 2015 by Asantha Wijeyeratne, a New Zealand FinTech entrepreneur with a record of success in building SME service businesses, and Troy Tarrant, a software architect and developer with a background in creating payroll and human resource solutions.
 Their vision is to take the Kiwi-grown PaySauce software platform to businesses around the globe, helping SME owners spend less time paying staff and more time doing what they love.

-The following information was extracted from PaySauce Limited's half year results, released 10 November 2025:
+The following information was extracted from PaySauce Limited's Full year results, released 27 May 2026:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.